MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/compliance/faqimporting-pst-files-to-office-365.md

 Sim.

- **Se eu tiver que enviar meu disco rígido para outro país, há algo que precise ser feito?**
+ **If I have to ship my hard drive to another country, is there anything I need to do?**

-O disco rígido que você enviará para a Microsoft terá talvez que cruzar fronteiras internacionais.
-Se esse for o caso, você é responsável por garantir que o disco rígido e os dados contidos nele sejam importados e/ou exportados de acordo com a legislação aplicável.
-Antes de enviar um disco rígido, verifique com seu consultores se a unidade e os dados podem ser legalmente enviados para o centro de dados especificado da Microsoft.
-Isso ajudará a garantir que ele chegue à Microsoft em tempo hábil.
+The hard drive that you ship to Microsoft might have to cross international borders.
+Nesse caso, você é responsável por garantir que o disco rígido e os dados que ele contém sejam importados e/ou exportados de acordo com as leis aplicáveis.
+Before shipping a hard drive, check with your advisors to verify that your drive and data can legally be shipped to the specified Microsoft data center.
+This will help to ensure that it reaches Microsoft in a timely manner.